adamsbola/simple_shell/README.md

 hsh specially interprets the following operator characters:

 ; - Command separator
-Commands separated by a ; are executed sequentially.
+Commands separated by a are executed sequentially.;

 Example: